Franklalalala/test_read_the_docs/docs/manual/AnalysisFunctions.rst

 -  ``is_unique``: if true, for every atoms in q_root, only one SWR target is outputted, typically for the lowest energy isomer, here we take the rank info in the name as criteria.
--  ``is_low_e``: if true, for every atoms in q_root, only one SWR target is outputted, and it should have lower energy than the ‘ought to be’ parents.
+-  ``is_low_e``: if true, the energy criterion is applicated, and all the SWR targets should have lower energy than the ‘ought to be’ children (derivatives).

 Details about the output are presented below: